 One of the most prominent uses of sodium bicarbonate is the treatment of wool and silk fabrics.
 In the textile industry, sodium bicarbonate is used in the dyeing and leather industries.
 Sodium bicarbonate is widely used in the textile industry for dyeing and printing operations.
 The leather industry also uses sodium bicarbonate as a neutralizing agent in the tanning process.

 When sodium bicarbonate is mixed with water, it will produce a basic solution that can be used to neutralize excess stomach acid, as an antacid for the person who suffers from heartburn and decreasing acidity of urine to treat kidney disorder.
-It is also used to treat scalding and remove splinter from skin.
+It is also used to treat scalding and remove splinter from the skin.

-Sodium bicarbonate also used in rubber and plastic manufacturing as blowing agent, due to the release of carbon dioxide.
+Sodium bicarbonate also used in rubber and plastic manufacturing as a blowing agent, due to the release of carbon dioxide.
 The carbon dioxide is used to mold material that is made from rubber and plastic.
 The material structure can be adjusted by the amount of sodium bicarbonate that is added.

 Sodium carbonate is an alkali substance and soluble in water.
 Sodium carbonate is used to control the pH in detergent when some acidic compounds enter the wash water.
-It can be used as sodium carbonate substitutes, to create milder detergent product.
+It can be used as sodium carbonate substitutes, to create milder detergent products.